 In one recent conversation, Sandy Fabritz-Whitney, Director of the Arizona Department of Water Resources, shares a hopeful perspective on our state’s water

 As we continue the conversation about water, we’re also talking to our agriculture leaders about their perspective too.
 Those following the conversation will get to see what the agriculture community is saying about protecting and conserving our water in Arizona.

-In the meantime, Arizona Farm Bureau is working with agriculture leaders to hone our water policy and make sure it’s representative of our modern-day water management, protection and conversation practices.
+In the meantime, Arizona Farm Bureau is working with agriculture leaders to hone our water policy and make sure it’s representative of our modern-day water management,

 Maricopa County Farm Bureau proposed an Ad Hoc committee and put before the delegate body some guiding principles on behalf of committee members.
 Their motion follows.